Re Ellenborough Park: Facts

 Ellenborough Park is a 7.5 acre park in Weston-super-Mare (split by a minor road, not considered by either side, nor the courts consequential).
 (Note: The size of the road is not counted in this figure, if it were, the size would be 7.66 acres) The larger park was owned in 1855 by two tenants in common who sold off outlying parts for the building of houses, and granted rights in the purchase/sale deeds to the house owners (and expressly to their successors in title) to enjoy the parkland which remained.

-The land was enjoyed freely until 1955, when Judge Danckwerts delivered his decision on a complex dispute at first instance.
+The land was enjoyed freely until 1955, when Mr Justice Danckwerts delivered his decision on a complex dispute at first instance.
 The nub of the case appealed centred on a monetary question affecting the land for the first time.
 It centred on the fact that the War Office had used the land during World War II, and compensation was due to be paid to the neighbours (if correctly alleging a proprietary interest to use the land, namely an easement) or the landowner, the trustees of the original owner if they were the sole person(s) with an owning interest (under the Compensation Defence Act 1939, section 2 (1)).
 (Note: The Compensation (Defence) Act 1939 s 2(1) stated "The compensation payable under this Act in respect of the taking possession of any land shall be the aggregate of the following sums, that is to say, — (a) a sum equal to the rent which might reasonably be expected to be payable by a tenant in occupation of the land, during the period for which possession of the land is retained in the exercise of emergency powers, under a lease granted immediately before the beginning of that period, whereby the tenant undertook to pay all usual tenant's rates and taxes and to bear the cost of the repairs and insurance and the other expenses, if any, necessary to maintain the land in a state to command that rent …"

 s2(2): the rent "… shall be considered as accruing due from day to day during the period for which the possession of the land is taken in the exercise of emergency powers, and be apportionable in respect of time accordingly, and shall be paid to the person who for the time being would be entitled to occupy the land but for the fact that possession thereof is retained in the exercise of such powers …")

 The landowner (of the park), the beneficiaries of the trust of the original owners of the land, challenged the assertion of an "easement" from the immediate neighbours enjoying the expressed right to use the park in their deeds (title), which they in practice also regularly enjoyed.
 They stated these neighbouring owner-occupiers (and their tenants) had only a personal advantage (a licence, with no proprietary rights), and not an easement proper (which would include proprietary rights).